mransbro/ckad-study-notes/README.md

 ### Define an application's resource requirements

-Resources control memory and CPU.
+CPU and memory are collectively referred to as compute resources, or just resources.
+Compute resources are measurable quantities that can be requested, allocated, and consumed.
 Resources can specify a request and a limit.
 If a pod is scheduled the container is guaranteed the requested resources.
 If a pod exceeds its CPU limit it will be throttled.
 If it exceeds its memory limit a process using the most memory will be killed by the kernel.

 CPU is specified in units of cores such as 0.5CPU or the suffix m to mean milli.
 100m, 100 milliCPU and 0.1CPU are the same.